huggingface/exporters/README.md

 - `quantize`: Use `"float32"` for no quantization (the default), `"float16"` to quantize the weights to 16-bit floats.
 - `compute_units`: Whether to optimize the model for CPU, GPU, and/or Neural Engine.
 Defaults to `coremltools.ComputeUnit.ALL`.

+To export the model with precomputed hidden states (key and values in the attention blocks) for fast autoregressive decoding, pass the argument `use_past=True` when creating the `CoreMLConfig` object.

 It is normal for the Core ML exporter to print out a lot of warning and information messages.
 In particular, you might see messages such as these: